kamioftea/advent-of-code-2022/pubs/blog/day_3.md

 2. Repeated characters in the second string will show up multiple times if they're part of the intersection.

-In both cases this is mitigated by the puzzle always reducing the sets down to a single character (possibly repeated) and I can just take the first one.
+In both cases this is mitigated by the puzzle always reducing the sets down to a single character (possibly repeated) and I can take the first one.

 The replacements for parts 1 and 2 can now be built through chained iterators.